 - There is an audit trail, including CCTV image capture and retention, and a thorough, documented chain of custody.

-More than half of NAID certification audits are unannounced, “surprise” audits.
-NAID certified information destruction companies operate every day with the knowledge that they could be audited without notice.
+More than half of NAID Certification audits are unannounced, “surprise” audits.
+NAID AAA Certified information destruction companies operate every day with the knowledge that they could be audited without notice.